Bob Marshall (Virginia politician): 2012

 After months of speculation, on January 12, 2012, Marshall confirmed that he would enter the race for the Republican nomination for the U.S. Senate seat held by the retiring Jim Webb.
 He formally announced his candidacy on January 16, 2012, emailing supporters saying, "I can beat Tim Kaine," the presumptive Democratic nominee for the seat.
 He lost in the June 12, 2012, Republican primary, coming in third out of four candidates with only 7 percent of the vote.

 House of Representatives

-In February 2014, Marshall declared his candidacy for the District 10 seat in the U.S. House of Representatives being vacated by retiring Representative Frank Wolf (R-VA), calling the other leading Republican challenger Barbara Comstock weak on gun rights.
+In February 2014, Marshall declared his candidacy for the District 10 seat in the U.S. House of Representatives being vacated by retiring representative Frank Wolf (R-VA), calling the other leading Republican challenger Barbara Comstock weak on gun rights.
 Comstock defeated Marshall and four other challengers in the April 2014 Republican primary with 54% of the vote.
 In the run-up to the election, Comstock spent $240,000, more than sixteen times the spending of Marshall, who came in second place with 28% of the vote.

 Personal life

-Marshall is married to Catherine Ann Fonseca, with whom he has five children: Teresa, Christopher, Mary Clare, Joseph, and Thomas.
+Marshall is married to Catherine Ann Fonseca, with whom he has five children: Teresa, Christopher (deceased), Mary Clare, Joseph, and Thomas.